JustinLove/onelife-client-patches/README.md

 Skips attempting to draw the hint arrow if the graphic is missing, which it may be in client folders for 2HOL etc. Game crashes otherwise.

+### location-slips

+Reworks location markers.

+- Home slips are standard white.
+You still only have one at a time.
+- Map slips are blue, you can have more than one, standard lifetime
+- Bell slips are gold, you can have more than one

 ### Patch Development

 I had a [fork](https://github.com/JustinLove/OneLife) of the [git repo](https://github.com/jasonrohrer/OneLife), but felt like the several features could get a bit muddled all in one, and buried behind mainline changes and merges.